LucasDelfino92/morrowindsharp/main.md

 [**Distant Mournhold**](https://www.nexusmods.com/morrowind/mods/43255)
 Adds distant buildings to Mournhold, letting you see the temple from almost any part of the city.

+> Distant Land generation is required to make this mod work as intended.
+Instructions will be given in the [**Re-running Distant Land**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#re-running-distant-land) section.

 [**Bloodmoon Hide Replacer**](https://www.nexusmods.com/morrowind/mods/21725)
 Replaces the Bear, Snow Bear, Wolf, and Snow Wolf ingredients so that they look like pelts instead of mutilated heads.